programmfabrik/fylr-gitbook/for-system-administrators/migration/best-practice.md

 Here we describe multiple use cases and scenarios for the backup and restore tools.
 We want to provide examples and recommended parameters settings.
 This is based on experience with different migrations.
 Since the backup and restore processes are always different and are depending on the size and complexity of the data, and also on the technical limitations of the source and target instances, the recommended parameters are not definitive.

+After any migration, the success and completeness can be [validated by comparing the source and target instances](#checking-the-success-of-the-migration).

 The following use cases and examples are a starting point to find the best settings for each migration.
 The most important distinction is between testing a migration and performing a full migration that is intended for productive use.

 Test migrations are done to prepare for a final productive migration.
 The focus is on the content of the data and the datamodel.
 They should be fast, and so the actual files in the records are not copied.
 For most test migrations, it is not necessary to include any files, but it is enough to just use small preview images.
 This makes the restore process faster and also saves disk space.